 - Mid-Range Average: $16,000 for a 400-square-foot stamped concrete patio with one color, proper base, and reinforcement.

-- Typical Timeline: Three to five weeks from signing the contract to final sealer application.
+- Typical Timeline: Three to five weeks from signing the contract to final sealer application, of which roughly 3 to 10 working days are on-site crew time.
 The majority of that time is subgrade and base work, not the pour itself.

 - Biggest Surprise Line Item: Demolition and haul-away of the old patio or soil.
 Exporting a few tons of Southern California's expansive clay soil is a significant cost.